1. Defining URL patterns in CSS

 <init-descriptor-name> = protocol | hostname | port | pathname |

-search | hash | base-url
+search | hash

-This associates an author-defined keyword with a URL pattern, so that any URL that matches one of the URL patterns matches the route named by the keyword.
+This rule associates an author-defined keyword with a URL pattern, so that any URL that matches one of the URL patterns matches the route named by the keyword.

 The @route rule can be defined in one of two ways: